LLM Fine-Tuning Explained: When to Fine-Tune vs When to Use RAG or Prompting

 Level 1: Prompting

 Prompting requires zero training.
-You write a system prompt that instructs the model how to behave — its persona, its constraints, its output format, the task at hand.
+You write a system prompt that instructs the model how to behave: its persona, constraints, output format, and the task at hand.
 You can include examples (few-shot prompting) directly in the prompt to demonstrate the desired behavior.

 Wins when: The task is well-defined, the model already has the capability, and you need fast iteration.
 For 80% of applications, a carefully engineered prompt is all you need.